gertrude-app/web/site/markdoc/articles/docs/troubleshooting.md

 screen can both diagnose and fix this sort of problem, but sometimes you'll need to manually remove the filter in order to get things working correctly again.

-To do this, go to _System Preferences_ &rarr; _Network_.
-You should see the Gertrude filter listed along the left side.
-Select it and click the _minus icon_ to remove the filter, as shown below:
+To do this, go to  -> _System Settings &rarr; Network_.
+Next, click _Filters_.
+You should

-{% image src="remove-filter.png" caption="Remove the filter in System Prefs > Network, then restart it" /%}
+see the Gertrude filter listed under "Filters &amp; Proxies."
+Select it and click the _minus icon_ to remove the filter.

 Once you've removed the filter, you should be able to restart it from the Gertrude app menu bar dropdown, and it's likely the connection and communication will be reestablished.